Zokrates/ZoKrates/zokrates_book/src/toolbox/trusted_setup.md

 # Performing a trusted setup using a multi-party computation protocol (MPC)

 The zk-SNARK schemes supported by ZoKrates require a trusted setup.
 This procedure must be run to generate the proving and verification keys.
-This procedure generates some data often refered to as "toxic waste" which can be used to create fake proofs which will be accepted by the verifier.
+This procedure generates some data often referred to as "toxic waste" which can be used to create fake proofs which will be accepted by the verifier.
 The entity running the trusted setup is trusted to delete this toxic waste.
 Using an MPC protocol, we can run the trusted setup in a decentralized way, so that this responsibility is shared among all participants of the setup.
 If at least one participant is honest and deletes their part of the toxic waste, then no fake proofs can be created by anyone.
 This section of the book describes the steps to perform a trusted setup for the Groth16 scheme.